h2oai/h2o-3/h2o-docs/src/product/tutorials/gbm/gbm.md

 0. If the data uses apostrophes ( `'` - also known as single quotes), check the **Enable single quotes as a field quotation character** checkbox.
 0. To delete the imported dataset after the parse is complete, check the **Delete on done** checkbox.

   **NOTE**: In general, we recommend enabling this option.
-Retaining data requires memory resources, but does not aid in modeling because unparsed data can’t be used by H2O.
+Retaining data requires memory resources, but does not aid in modeling because unparsed data can't be used by H2O.

 0. Review the data in the **Data Preview** section, then click the **Parse** button.